 These online associate's degree programs prepare students to work as veterinary technicians.
 In addition to general education courses, the science-based coursework teaches students about working with both small and large animals.
 Schools offering online programs in veterinary technology typically expect students to already have some work experience in the field.
 Maintaining employment in a veterinary setting throughout the duration of the program may be required as well.

 Program Information and Requirements

-Although associate's degrees often require two years of study, online veterinary technology programs can take 3-5 years to complete.
+Although associate's degrees often require two years of study, online veterinary technology programs can take up to four years to complete.
 Students not only complete several courses but also take part in a number of clinical experiences.
 In addition, schools often assume or expect that applicants to these online programs are working adults, so the courses are offered on a part-time basis.

 The coursework is completed in a virtual content management system that contains interactive components, such as message boards and chat rooms.
 Examinations may have to be taken on-site at the school or at an approved location with a proctor.
 Clinical experiences must be under the supervision of a licensed veterinarian at an appropriate setting.